 Insurers may raise defenses beyond lack of physical loss and virus exclusion, such as contamination or pollution exclusion, loss of use, and loss of market exclusion, casualty and suit limitations deadlines.

 Increased turnover at insurance companies, especially in the claims department, is another recent factor putting distance between buyers and the result they want.
 Relationships that companies have relied on for many years may be gone, even at a very senior level.
 But even if your relationship with your underwriter is intact, it may not bring the advantages it once did because of diminished decision-making power.

 Look at Your Retained Risk Holistically

-Property isn’t the only line of business to consider when making decisions about this renewal.
-Companies should reassess their ongoing corporate risk philosophy because the hard market likely isn’t going away soon.
+Property isn’t the only line of business to consider when making renewal decisions.
+Companies should reassess their ongoing corporate risk philosophy because of the ongoing hard market.
 Risk professionals will have to build consensus across the organization for how much risk it is willing to take.
 The CFOs and other senior leaders will have to reconcile the risk appetites they each have for their various business units and the enterprise overall.

 Risk managers should add up all the different risks they’re retaining across the board and understand what that means to the organization.
 When risk managers present their renewal strategy to stakeholders, bring more than one option and point out successes among the challenges.

-Some good news: New capital for existing reinsurance vehicles and new entities is being introduced to the market in 2021.
-Unfortunately, the new markets aren’t making rates more competitive at this point.
-But the opportunity is still there for new products that might bring buyers some relief.
+As new capital for existing reinsurance vehicles and new entities continues to enter the market, rates will continue to moderate.
+Unfortunately, capacity remains tight, but the opportunity is still there for new products that might bring buyers some relief.

-Finally, remember that the insurance market is cyclical, and it will soften eventually.
+Finally, remember that the insurance market is cyclical, and competitive pricing will return.
 In the meantime, start early and focus on being as informed as you can so you can make decisions between retained and transferred risk.